royriojas/esformatter-jsx/README.md

   ],
   // this is the section this plugin will use to store the settings for the jsx formatting "jsx": {
-    "formatJSX": true, // by default is true if set to false it works the same as esformatter-jsx-ignore "htmlOptions": { // same as the ones passed to jsbeautifier.html "brace_style": "collapse",
+    // by default is true if set to false it works the same as esformatter-jsx-ignore "formatJSX": true,
+    // keep the node attributes on the same line as the open tag.
+Default is true.
+    // Setting this to false will put each one of the attributes on a single line "attrsOnSameLineAsTag": true,
+     // how many attributes should the node have before having to put each
+     // attribute in a new line.
+Default 1 "maxAttrsOnTag": 1,
+    // if the attributes are going to be put each one on its own line, then keep the first
+    // on the same line as the open tag
+    firstAttributeOnSameLine: false,
+    // align the attributes with the first attribute (if the first attribute was kept on the same line as on the open tag) "alignWithFirstAttribute": true,
+    "htmlOptions": { // same as the ones passed to jsbeautifier.html "brace_style": "collapse",
       "indent_char": " ",